3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

 at a time $t_0$ before decoherence leads to the diagonalization of $\wh{\rho}_S$, then the possible ways to factorize the Hilbert space are limited.
 But is the factorization unique?

 The first problem is that, even if we assume \eqref{eq:factorization_system_environment_separable}, in general there are infinitely many ways to choose the factorization \eqref{eq:factorization_system_environment}.
 Even for a system of two qubits there are infinitely many ways consistent with \eqref{eq:factorization_system_environment_separable}.
 We can choose a basis $(\ket{0},\ket{1},\ket{2},\ket{3})$ of the total Hilbert space $\hilbert\cong\C^4$ so that $\ket{0}=\ket{\psi}$, so $\ket{\psi}$ has the components $(1,0,0,0)$.
 We now interpret the basis as being obtained from a tensor product of the basis $(\ket{0}_S,\ket{1}_S)$ of $\hilbert_S\cong\C^2$ and the basis $(\ket{0}_E,\ket{1}_E)$ of $\hilbert_E\cong\C^2$, assuming that $\ket{0}=\ket{0}_S\otimes\ket{0}_E$, so $\ket{0}_S=\ket{\psi}_S$ and $\ket{0}_E=\ket{\psi}_E$.
-But, since there are infinitely many ways to construct the basis $(\ket{0},\ket{1},\ket{2},\ket{3})$, there are infinitely many ways to factorize $\hilbert$ as in eq. \eqref{eq:factorization_system_environment}.
+But, since there are infinitely many ways to construct the basis $(\ket{0},\ket{1},\ket{2},\ket{3})$, there are infinitely many ways to factorize $\hilbert$ as in eq. \eqref{eq:factorization_system_environment}, even up to local unitary transformations of the basis of each factor space.
 Even if we impose the restriction that the Hamiltonian has a particular form in the basis $(\ket{0},\ket{1},\ket{2},\ket{3})$, unless all of the eigenvalues of the Hamiltonian are distinct, there are infinitely many ways to choose it so that $\ket{0}=\ket{\psi}$.
 And in physically realistic theories the situation is even worse, since the Hamiltonian has highly degenerate eigenspaces, and in each of these eigenspaces it fails to impose any constraints on the factorization.
+Adding more constraints cannot lead to a structure that avoids Theorem \ref{thm:nogo}.